redbullmaxstrength/theblockchainboy.github.io/_posts/1880-09-06-blockchain-document-drm.markdown

 If you want more details of how this system could work please contact the Blockchain Boy.
+I am looking at combining this with the
+InterPlanetray File System (yes that is a real thing).
 This article has a copyright held by the Blockchain Boy.
-Please do not reproduce without permission.
+Please do not reproduce or leverage without written permission.